Miss Universe cuts ties with Indonesia organiser accused of sexual harassment

 The Jakarta contest was held to select Indonesia's entry for the annual Miss Universe competition, to be held in El Salvador late this year.

-The Miss Universe Organization said it was evaluating its policies and procedures to avoid similar occurrence in the future, adding that there are no measurement or body dimensions requirement to join their pageant worldwide.
+The Miss Universe Organization said it was evaluating its policies and procedures to avoid similar occurrences in the future, adding that there are no measurement or body dimensions requirements to join their pageant worldwide.
+REUTERS

 Read more of the latest in